styordanov/yajer/README.md

 ## Anything to configure?

 You don't have to.

 By default YAJER will run with the jest executable from your `${workspaceFolder}/node_modules` and will scan the entire project for configuration files.
-Of course, you can define the executable and the config file for yourself, as well as the config file patters (note that `jest.config.j`s and `jest.config.json` are included by default)
+Of course, you can define the executable and the config file for yourself, as well as the config file patterns (note that `jest.config.j`s and `jest.config.json` are included by default).

+Wanna add some spice?
+Just pass whatever you need as additional cli arguments.

 ## Who do I talk to?